byexamples/byexample/CONTRIBUTING.md

 Is ``byexample`` producing a hard-to-debug diff or did you found a bug?
-[Creating an issue](https://github.com/byexamples/byexample/issues) in github is as important as writting new code.
+[Creating an issue](https://github.com/byexamples/byexample/issues) in github is as important as writing new code.

 Do you like to write?
 Write a blog or post in the social medias (I hope for the good :)

-Do you want to contrib but you are not sure where to start?
+Do you want to contribute but you are not sure where to start?
 Pick an issue from [here](https://github.com/byexamples/byexample/issues);
 the issues with the label ``good first issue`` is what you are looking for.

-## Modules: the prefered way
+## Modules: the preferred way

 We love to extend ``byexample`` adding new ``modules``.

-Instead of editting the internal ``Parser`` class, extend it through a parser that can be loaded on the fly using ``modules`` (read this [how to](docs/how_to_support_new_finders_and_languages.md) if you didn't)
+Instead of editing the internal ``Parser`` class, extend it through a parser that can be loaded on the fly using ``modules`` (read this [how to](docs/how_to_support_new_finders_and_languages.md) if you didn't)

-Instead of editting the interal ``Runner`` class, try to a ``Concern``.
+Instead of editing the internal ``Runner`` class, try to a ``Concern``.

-If you find that a feture would be cool and the current ``Concern``'s inteface (a set of hooks) is not enough, open an issue and propose an extension for ``Concern``.
+If you find that a feature would be cool and the current ``Concern``'s interface (a set of hooks) is not enough, open an issue and propose an extension for ``Concern``.

-In this way we your contributions can be merged and shipped in the next release without worring to be incompatible with previous versions.
+In this way we your contributions can be merged and shipped in the next release without worrying to be incompatible with previous versions.

 But if you have the feeling that something cool is missing, don't be afraid and talk about it.